klnusbaum/moreworked/README.md

 # moreworked
-A chrom extension explaining the true nature of opensource software at a company
+A Chrome extension that explains the true nature of software that is developed in house and then released to the world.